 They will be posted on CANVAS (https://canvas.upenn.edu/) before each class.
 I will also post additional reading materials on CANVAS, including research papers and newspaper articles, which can provide useful background knowledge or add depth to the materials covered in lectures.
-I will not distribute hardcopies of lecture notes in classes except the first class.
+I will not distribute hardcopies of lecture notes in classes.